 Atlantikwall Europe is a partnership of cultural heritage organisations in the seven Atlantic Wall countries Belgium, Denmark, France, Germany, the Netherlands, Norway, and the Channel Islands.
 The aim is to build a European cooperation framework where Atlantic Wall sites, memorial sites, museums and institutions can share ideas, find guidance and connect with other partners.
 The network is open to all Atlantic Wall sites and interested organisations.
 AWE started in 2018 and will continue after officially ending in July 2020.
 The project is co-funded by the Creative Europe Programme of the European Union.

 Mission & vision

-Partner-wise, the project unites some of the biggest organisations that work actively to keep this heritage alive.
+Partner-wise, the project unites some of the biggest organisations that work actively to keep the Atlantic Wall heritage alive.
 They are four, from three countries on the Atlantic coast.
-Six other, but smaller partners were from the beginning involved in the preparations for this project and all contribute in kind to the project actions.
+Six other, but smaller partners were from the beginning involved in the preparations for this project and all contribute in kind to the project activities.

 European Network Atlantikwall

-Membership of the AWE network is open to all interested parties, whether from government organizations, NGOs or other organizations working within the field Atlantic Wall sites.
+Membership of the AWE network is open to all interested parties, whether from government organizations, NGO's or other organisations working within the field of Atlantic Wall sites.

-A group of organisations from different European countries concerned with the future of Atlantic Wall heritage met in the city of Caen in 2016 to discuss the opportunities of greater European collaboration with similar organizations across Europe on key policy issues.
+A group of organisations from different European countries concerned with the future of Atlantic Wall heritage met in the city of Caen in 2016.
+They gathered to discuss the opportunities of greater European collaboration with similar organisations across Europe on key policy issues.